girishsaraf/go-stream-bridge/README.md

 10. **Graceful Shutdown**:
     - Enable graceful shutdown procedures to ensure clean termination of the application.
     - Properly handle in-flight messages and ensure data integrity during shutdown.

+### Running the code

+Execute the following steps to run the code:

+1. `cd` to the root directory.
+2. Update the `config/` directory in `internal/` directory with the right configurations for your application.
+3. Run `go build .`
+4. Run `go run main.go -upstreamApp=valueX -downstreamApp=valueY` and replace `valueX` and `valueY` with the appropriate values.